RollCal/onion/README.md

 ``

 ``
-docker-compose -f docker-compose-develop.yml -p dev up -d ``
+docker-compose -f docker-compose-develop.yml -p dev up ``

 If the containers stop due to a computer restart or any other reason, run the following two commands to restart the containers: